 Introduction.

-Using DIR Command in Debug Window.
+Using the DIR Command in the Debug Window.

 - Type the following command in the Debug Window and press Enter Key: